sjip1492/rockvilletaichi/docs/index.markdown

 We also have yearly brunches which feature traditional Chinese foods and celebrations.

-We meet every Tuesday at 6 PM, please email us for location details, as well as any other questions you may have, at rockvilletaichi (at) gmail (dot) com
+We meet every Tuesday from 6:30 PM to 7:30 PM, please email us for location details, as well as any other questions you may have, at rockvilletaichi (at) gmail (dot) com